Skip to content

 Discovering Évora

-I was lucky to come around quite a bit in Europe’s most southwestern country, but a spot that was blank on my map of Portugal was to the East of Lisboa.
-The ancient city of Évora, founded by the Romans before Christ.
-On the day of my visit in early May the opportunities for interesting shots were great, as there was a storm coming with heavy clouds, but the sun was still there refusing to obey and shining on the beautiful buildings of Évora, making for a great and gloomy atmosphere.
+I was lucky to come around quite a bit in Europe’s most southwestern country, but a spot blank on my map of Portugal was to the East of Lisboa.
+The ancient city of Évora was founded by the Romans before Christ.
+On the day of my visit in early May, the opportunities for exciting shots were great, as a storm came with heavy clouds.
+However, the sun was still there, refusing to obey and shining on the beautiful buildings of Évora, making for a great and gloomy atmosphere.

 test